zze/CraftedWeb/README.md

 * A: Currently, only TrinityCore.
 Major cataclysm support is available also(Skyfire/ArkCore etc), but some items may be lacking, but the site will still run at ~ 95%.
 	ArcEmu/Mangos support will Maybe be added in future, but it takes extra effort to make it compatible with multiple cores.

-* Q: This FAQ sucks!
-I did not get any answer to my question.
+* Q: My slider images are not uploading!
-* A: This CMS was recently released, & the FAQ willed be filled when common bugs has been found.
-If you require assistance, just ask in issues.
+* A: You must chmod 0777 your styles/global/slideshow/ directory and the folders in it.

 Thank you for using **CraftedWeb**.